ahrefs/atd/README.md

 cppo-json ships with atdgen-cppo and is shorthand for the following command:

 ```
-cppo -x "json:atdgen-cppo t j"
+cppo -x "json:atdgen-cppo t j v"
 ```

-where `t` stands for "type definitions", and `j` stands for "JSON".
+where `t` stands for "type definitions", `j` stands for "JSON", and `v` stands for "validators".

 See also:
 ```